Forget Me Not (2009 film): Plot

 Chad is killed next when the ghost friends make his car explode.
 Sandy yells at Eli to pull over when she sees Chad's car.
 However, only Sandy remembers who Chad is.
 Sandy drives to TJ's house, which is a vacant ruin.
 As Sandy goes into the house with Jake and Eli, Lex and Hannah get into an argument in the car.
 Sandy begins to remember the girl from the graveyard, and the name Angela, as her childhood friend.
 Lex is killed by the growing cadre of ghost friends.
 The other three think Sandy is crazy, as none of them remember Lex.

 Sandy and the others go to the police station, where they learn the mysterious girl's name is Angela Smith and she now lives in a convent.
 At a hotel, Hannah and Eli go to the pool and have sex, after which Hannah is killed by the ghost friends.

 At the convent, Sandy and Jake discover Angela is in a coma.
 Jake is killed and Eli doesn't remember him.
 He realizes that they are being erased from time, just like the rhyme they sing before playing the graveyard game.
 Sandy's parents, believing she has become depressed, admits her to a hospital.
 Eli is killed by his friends' ghosts, and when Sandy asks for Eli, their parents do not know him.

-Sandy dreams of a time where she and her friends played a scary prank on Angela, who had a seizure in front of the convent after knocking her head into the door.
+Sandy dreams of a time when she and her friends played a scary prank on Angela, who had a seizure in front of the convent after knocking her head into the door.
 Sister Dolores comes out of the convent and screams "who did this?".
 It is revealed that the little girl at the beginning of the film is a young Sandy, and the older girl who jumped from the cliff is Angela.
 Sandy awakes and, recalling the rhyme to "kill the ghost or seal your fate", goes to Angela's room and disconnects her life support.
 Angela sits up, and the ghost friends chase Sandy to the roof.
 The child version of Angela appears, hands Sandy some forget-me-nots, then reveals a demonic expression as she says, "Best friends forever, right, Sandy?"
 Sandy falls from the roof.